Team Fortress Comics: Plot

 An initial line of update comics introduced Redmond and Blutarch Mann as the rival CEOs behind the Gravel Wars, whose father, Zepheniah Mann, wrote them out of inheriting Mann Co. after they convinced him to spend a fortune on a series of useless gravel plots in New Mexico.
 The family's remaining wealth instead went to Zepheniah's maidservant, Elizabeth, while the company went to his Australian bodyguard, Barnabus Hale.
 The gravel plots were split between the brothers to ensure they would continue their senseless rivalry after Zepheniah's death.

 The Administrator is characterized as a shadowy manipulator responsible for prolonging the Gravel Wars into the game's present day of the 1960s, with Redmond and Blutarch exploiting Australium, a gold-colored miracle metal and nuclear superfuel, to build and power life-extending machines to live well over a hundred years each.
 Australia itself is an advanced global superpower due to its discovery of the material, with a population obsessed with manliness and physical combat as a result of their exposure.
 Mann Co. is in turn inherited by Barnabus's grandson, globe-trotting adventurer Saxton Hale, who gladly provides weapons for both sides of the Gravel Wars.

 The Mann vs Machine storyline introduces Gray Mann as the third Mann brother, who was abandoned at birth and raised by eagles before returning with the intent of world domination at the end of the Gravel Wars.
 Gray kills the senile Redmond and Blutarch before building a robot army to take over Mann Co., leading Hale to rehire the RED and BLU mercenaries for the ensuing Robot Wars.

 The fictional history of the Team Fortress universe was compiled in the "Catch-Up Comic", which retroactively set Team Fortress Classic in the 1930s and 1940s, featuring an older, tactical "Team Classic" preceding the modern Team Fortress.
-Team Classic is in turn preceded by an 1800s Team Fortress hired at the outset of the Gravel Wars, featuring Billy the Kid (Scout), Stonewall Jackson (Soldier), Abraham Lincoln (Pyro), Alfred Nobel (Demoman), John Henry (Heavy), Nikola Tesla (Engineer), Sigmund Freud (Medic), Davy Crockett (Sniper) and Fu Manchu (Spy).
+Team Classic is in turn preceded by an 1800s team hired by BLU at the outset of the Gravel Wars, featuring Billy the Kid (Scout), Stonewall Jackson (Soldier), Abraham Lincoln (Pyro), Alfred Nobel (Demoman), John Henry (Heavy), Nikola Tesla (Engineer), Sigmund Freud (Medic), Davy Crockett (Sniper) and Fu Manchu (Spy).

 Other comics promote the seasonal Scream Fortress and Smissmas events, the former introducing the character of Merasmus, a powerful wizard.